 We provide an experienced and cost effective legal service for NDA and confidentiality agreements..
 In some situations a standard type agreement may suffice but in many situations, a tailored, fully considered agreement is recommended.
 As with any business situation, the more valuable or important the situation or transaction, the more important it will be to have an agreement which is bespoke.
 Contact us to discuss.

-Confidential information is an extremely important business asset, and therefore it is vital that it is protected.
+Confidential information is extremely valuable for most businesses and therefore it is vital that it is protected.
 Confidential Information may be stored in a number of different formats, such as electronically, in hard copy or otherwise, may include documents, illustrations, specifications, software, databases, know-how, customers, suppliers, financial information or other resources.

 • Intellectual Property – whether a new idea, software or database, it is vital to ensure you have an agreement in place.

 • Agents or distributors – will almost certainly need to have access to your confidential information and will need to agree to protect it.